open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 ### Distance and Measuring

-Measuring is important for checking range and movement.
-Cadence uses inches, and you'll need an inch-marked ruler to play.
+Cadence uses inches for measuring movement and range, you'll need an inch-marked ruler to play.
 Always measure the distance to or from a model from the closest point on its base.
 You may measure any distance at any time, as long as it doesn't interfere with your opponent's actions or unnecessarily slow down the game.

 Remember that a model or object is considered "within" a certain distance if any part of it is closer than the specified distance.

 ### Armies